hyva-themes/magento2-hyva-admin/doc/2. API Reference/Grid XML Reference/grid > source.md

 * repositoryListMethod
 * arrayProvider
+* collection

 More data provider types will be added in future.
-The next provider types will likely be a collection provider and a SQL query provider.
+The next provider type will likely be a SQL query provider.

 ## Examples: